 Combining alcohol with antidepressants can cause a potentially fatal interaction.
 Alcohol can prevent some antidepressants from working as well as they should.

 People on antidepressants suffer from symptoms of depression, including low mood or sadness, low self-esteem, and suicidal thoughts.

 Alcohol is a depressant and can worsen these symptoms, which puts those who mix alcohol and antidepressants at an increased risk of suicide.

 There are both short- and long-term side effects:

 Many people who take Lexapro will not experience side effects from drinking.
 However, for others, drinking while on Lexapro can be extremely dangerous.
-Prior to drinking alcohol while on Lexapro, it's important to understand the way these two strong substances can affect each other.

 Drinking alcohol while on Lexapro may cause the following short-term effects: